‘Why I Won’t Date Hot Women Anymore’ – ‘New York Post’ Article Gets 40,290 Facebook Shares And ‘Jezebel’ Reply

 — Five Hundred Parsecs (@SciFi_TriGuy) April 14, 2017

 Now that Rochkind began dating Carly in January 2015, the presumption being made by folks on social media in response to Dan’s profile is that Spindel was a woman that he “settled” for in the wake of the long line of bikini models.
-With statements claiming that good looking people aren’t as likely to go after advanced degrees, or learn other pursuits, the piece is getting loads of commentary online.
+With statements claiming that good-looking people aren’t as likely to go after advanced degrees, or learn other pursuits, the piece is getting loads of commentary online.

-The 30-year-old Carly is a “softer beauty,” said Rochkind, about the woman he met through a matchmaker.
+The 30-year-old Carly is a “softer beauty,” said Rochkind about the woman he met through a matchmaker.
 Rochkind put a ring on her last May in Central Park, after falling in love with the notion that Carly is no vapid swimsuit model.
-For her part, Carly said that since looks fade, it’s important for men like Dan marry women with substance.
+For her part, Carly said that since looks fade, it’s important for men like Dan to marry women with substance.

 However, the article is balanced enough to include the viewpoint from beautiful women who say they are unfairly characterized by some men because of their looks, and because certain men only focus on their beauty and not their intelligence.
-The article goes on to profile various women who have also sworn off hot guys who were too into their diets, bodies and looks to focus on partners and families.
-However, the focus of the piece is on Dan, and Rochkind seems to be getting the most backlash online.
+The article goes on to profile various women who have also sworn off hot guys who were too into their diets, bodies, and looks to focus on partners and families.
+However, the focus of the piece is on Dan, and Rochkind seems to be getting the most backlash online, with female-centric Jezebel even penning a reply.

 “As a Hot Woman, I’m Heartbroken” – cc Dan Rochkind. @nypost https://t.co/w5EN5JctJD via @Jezebel